 The most convenient form in which to read it in a hurry is from an old fashioned paper print out.
-Here it is for download If you want to print it out.
-For compactness it is best to print it in a fairly small font, double column and use both sides of the paper.
+Here it is for download if you want to print it out.
+For compactness it is best to print it in a fairly small font, four pages to a side and use both sides of the paper.
 That way the cheat sheet, including the help section, will fit on a single sheet of A4 paper.
 I also have it one page to a side (fits on 3 sheets of paper) lest your eyesight is not up to minute text.

 It is available in PDF & HTML formats.
 The PDF version is better for printing as it is formatted into a compact double column format.
 It will need a PDF viewer (such as Adobe PDF Viewer, Okular, Evince, Ghostview or one built into a web browser).
 The HTML one is viewable in any web browser but is not as neatly formatted for printing.

 A convenient way of carrying it for those occasional times when one finds oneself having to to do a bit of Morris dancing unexpectedly as you go about your other business is to have a copy in your smartphone or eBook reader.
 However I originally published this before the days of smartphones!
 Hence I used a PDA (electronic diary).
 Here, mainly for nostalgia, it is in Palm Pilot Doc format.
 The help file is separate to save having to scrolling through it when looking up a dance in a hurry.

 Suitable 'eBook' viewing programs for the Palm Pilot include CSpotRun, Teal Doc, Rich Reader, etc..
 It is best if you choose one that scans for bookmarks because all the dance & tradition names are bookmarked so you can jump directly to them.
 My favourite viewer is CSpotRun which is compact, easy to use, has a rotatable screen, has several different paging methods and is free.